-The Assistant Professor of Graduate Counseling provides instruction and advising to graduate students.
+The Assistant Professor of Graduate Counseling provides instruction and advising to graduate counseling students in our CACREP-accredited clinical mental health and school program.
 This faculty appointment includes a full-time teaching load in addition to office hours, advising, committee work, research and opportunities for continued professional development.
-This is a multi-year position with the possibility of multiple year extensions.
-The Assistant Professor of Graduate Counseling reports directly to the Program Director of the Graduate Studies in Counseling.
+The Assistant Professor of Graduate Counseling reports directly to the Program Director of Graduate Studies in Counseling.

-The successful candidates will have demonstrated experience, qualifications and abilities, including:
+The successful candidate will have demonstrated experience, qualifications and abilities, including:

 - Demonstrated analytical and strategic thinking abilities.

 - Demonstrated strong commitment to student centered active learning and student engagement activities.

 - Willingness to participate and engage in responsibilities, campus efforts and activities during the day, evenings, and /or weekends at both on-campus and off-campus in order to be part of a community that supports education excellence and student success.

 - Demonstrated experience, knowledge and appreciation for a liberal arts tradition.

 - Commitment and a demonstrated record of academic excellence with professional and personal integrity.

 - Current clinical and/or school license in the state of Ohio or immediately license eligible in state of Ohio; some clinical experience preferred.